-51 NHS Audit Committee Handbook, Department of Health / Healthcare Financial Management Association, 2011
+NHS Audit Committee Handbook, Department of Health / Healthcare Financial Management Association, 2011

-52 See Appendix H2 Terms of Reference of the Remuneration Committee
+See Appendix H2 Terms of Reference of the Remuneration Committee

-- ii) determining the performance, remuneration and terms and conditions of the Accountable Officer and other senior team members and determining annual salary awards, if appropriate. - considering any severance payments of the Accountable Officer and other senior staff, seeking HM Treasury approval as appropriate in accordance with the guidance 'Managing Public Money' (available on the HM Treasury.gov.uk website); - iv) approving human resources policies (9.4 below); and, - approving the group's terms and conditions and remuneration of employees and those providing services to the group. - (c) the Quality and Safety Committee, which is accountable to the governing body and provides it with assurance on the quality of services commissioned and monitors on its behalf the group's performance in the delivery of the duties described at 5.1.2(b), 5.2.1, 5.2.2, 5.2.4, 5.2.5, 5.2.7 and 5.2.8.
-The governing body has approved and keeps under review the terms of reference for the committee, which include information on its membership53.
-In addition the group or the governing body has conferred or delegated the following functions, connected with the governing body's main function, to the Quality and Safety Committee: - receiving reports from the group's representative on the Wolverhampton Health and Wellbeing Board (see 5.1.2 (c)(ii) above); - ii) approving policies for risk management including assurance (Prime Financial Policy 15.2), information governance (PFP 19.2), business continuity, emergency planning, security and complaints handling; - iii) endorsing action plans to address high scoring risks in the group's risk register (PFP 15.4). - d) the Finance and Performance Committee, which is accountable to the governing body and provides it with assurance on issues related to the finances and performance of the group and monitors on its behalf the group's performance in the delivery of the duties described at 5.2.3 and 5.2.6.
-The governing body has approved and keeps under review the Terms of Reference for the committee, which include information on its membership54.
-In addition the group or the governing body has conferred or delegated the following functions, connected with the governing body's main function, to the Finance and Performance Committee: - supporting the Chief Finance Officer in the delivery of the general financial duties (5.3.1 -5.3.3 above); - receiving reports from the group's representative on the Wolverhampton Health and Wellbeing Board (see 5.1.2 (c)(ii) above); - iii) reviewing proposed changes to Prime Financial Policies (PFP 1.5.1) and approving detailed financial policies (PFP 1.1.3); - considering reports from the Chief Finance Officer and other managers regarding significant variances from budgeted performance (PFP7.3) and planned performance targets respectively;
+- services to the group, including the remuneration and conditions of service of the senior team and the allowances payable under any pension scheme it may establish under paragraph 11(4) of Schedule 1A of the 2006 Act, inserted by Schedule 2 of the 2012 Act; - ii) determining the performance, remuneration and terms and conditions of the Accountable Officer and other senior team members and determining annual salary awards, if appropriate. - iii) considering any severance payments of the Accountable Officer and other senior staff, seeking HM Treasury approval as appropriate in accordance with the guidance 'Managing Public Money' (available on the HM Treasury.gov.uk website); - iv) approving human resources policies (9.4 below); and , - v) approving the group's terms and conditions and remuneration of employees and those providing services to the group. - (c) the Quality and Safety Committee, which is accountable to the governing body and provides it with assurance on the quality of services commissioned and monitors on its behalf the group's performance in the delivery of the duties described at 5.1.2(b), 5.2.1, 5.2.2, 5.2.4, 5.2.5, 5.2.7 and 5.2.8.
+The governing body has approved and keeps under review the terms of reference for the committee, which include information on its membership52.
+In addition the group or the governing body has conferred or delegated the following functions, connected with the governing body's main function, to the Quality and Safety Committee: - i) receiving reports from the group's representative on the Wolverhampton Health and Wellbeing Board (see 5.1.2 (c)(ii) above); - ii) approving policies for risk management including assurance (Prime Financial Policy 15.2), information governance (PFP 19.2), business continuity, emergency planning, security and complaints handling; - iii) endorsing action plans to address high scoring risks in the group's risk register (PFP 15.4). - (d) the Finance and Performance Committee, which is accountable to the governing body and provides it with assurance on issues related to the finances and performance of the group and monitors on its behalf the group's performance in the delivery of the duties described at 5.2.3 and 5.2.6.
+The governing body has approved and keeps under review the Terms of Reference for the committee, which include information on its membership53.
+In addition the group or the governing body has conferred or delegated the following functions, connected with the governing body's main function, to the Finance and Performance Committee: - i) supporting the Chief Finance Officer in the delivery of the general financial duties (5.3.1 -5.3.3 above); - ii) receiving reports from the group's representative on the Wolverhampton Health and Wellbeing Board (see 5.1.2 (c)(ii) above);